 Devil’s Advocate was directed by Taylor Hackford who gave us other films like Proof Of Life and Ray.
 It stars Keanu Reeves, Al Pacino and Charlize Theron in lead roles.
 The story is centred around Kevin (Keanu), a defense attorney who has never lost a single case.
 He’s married to Mary Ann (Charlize).
 The story focusses on Kevin’s need for “always winning” and “staying on top”.
 His winning streak causes him to cross paths with John Milton (Al Pacino) who eventually recruits him.
 The rest of the film deals with the strange happenings in their lives and effects it has on their marriage and Mary Ann’s health.
 When I say strange, I mean supernatural.
 I can’t say more at this point without giving out spoilers.
 If you haven’t watched it, it’s a great catch up film.
 Go watch!
-Here’s the film Devil’s Advocate explained.
+Here’s the plot and ending of the film The Devil’s Advocate explained; spoilers ahead.

 Right, so this is not a film that has any supernatural events.
 Nope.
 Let’s take a quick walk through of the movie.
 Kevin is a defense attorney who has never lost a case.
 Winning is everything to him.
 He indulges in vanity, specifically – excessive pride in his abilities as a lawyer to find loopholes and winning cases.
 The first case we are shown is Kevin defending a school teacher who is accused of child molestation.
 Even though Kevin knows his client is guilty, he is more focused on winning the case.

 The scene in the bathroom.
 This is the important scene.
 Everything that happens in the film after this is Kevin imagining what would happen if he went out and defended his child-molesting client.

 Kevin’s vision and the rest of the film: